geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-11-10/meeting-transcript.md

 I think Mojo carves out a non-AI niche.

 ##### **Geohot** [[00:22:20](https://www.youtube.com/watch?v=VsR6zf1bJrw&t=1340)]
-Or things that just can't be expressed in the tiny grad language.
+Or things that just can't be expressed in the tinygrad language.

 ##### **Geohot** [[00:22:24](https://www.youtube.com/watch?v=VsR6zf1bJrw&t=1344)]
-I think Jax does well, but I think we're really using a lot of the same ideas as they are.
+I think JAX does well, but I think we're really using a lot of the same ideas as they are.

 ##### **Geohot** [[00:22:31](https://www.youtube.com/watch?v=VsR6zf1bJrw&t=1351)]
-And I think Jax, again, is mostly an ad for TPUs.
+And I think JAX, again, is mostly an ad for TPUs.

 ##### **Geohot** [[00:22:37](https://www.youtube.com/watch?v=VsR6zf1bJrw&t=1357)]
 So, yeah.